TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft.datafactory/adms-copy.md

             "displayLabel": "Please briefly describe the issue",
             "required": true,
             "useAsAdditionalDetails": true,
-            "hints": [{
-                    "text": "Is it a new issue or regression?"
+            "hints": [{"text": "Is it a new issue or regression?
+Is the issue intermittent or persistent?"}] },
-                }, {
-                    "text": "Is the issue intermittent or persistent?"
-                }
-            ]
-        },
         {
             "id": "error_message",